msramalho/feup-sdis/proj2/README.md

 The new peer will use the first available `Id` and map into a Multicast Adress by incrementing `Id` from `224.0.0.0`

+## Try to join a Cluster
+When a Peer loggs into the network it will send a `HELLO <PeerId> <LEVEL>` message.
+This means this peer has no Cluster for level `<LEVEL>` (initially it is 0).
+Every cluster in that LEVEL which has an available slot shall respond with `AVAILABLE <PeerId> <ClusterId>` and stop should it receive the sam message from any other.
+The Peer will then join that Cluster.
+The available message shall specify which Peer it is available to to avoid errors.

+## Higher Level Clusters
+All peers know the 3 default/global Multicast groups.

+When a Peer initiates:
+ * Send a `JOIN <LEVEL>` to the global McControl with `LEVEL = 0`
+     * If a Peer answers (there is a slot available in its cluster) all others are silenced.
+The new Peer and the responding Peer exchange information about the upper Clusters so that the new peer can listen on all important channels.
+     * If no Peer answers, then this Peer will [create its own cluster]()